 Dogs can contribute to elderly people’s safety, especially if they’re trained.
 They can call for help in an emergency or protect their owners from violent people.
 Most dogs need daily walks that contribute to seniors’ health.

 What Are the Best Companion Dog Breeds for a Senior Citizen?

 Many seniors prefer dogs to other pets but sometimes it’s hard to decide on the breed.
 There are so many to choose from.

-If a senior doesn’t have much space or can’t afford or handle large dogs, a Maltese, a Shih Tzu, a Cavalier, a Pomeranian, a Poodle or a Corgi can be a great choice.
+If a senior doesn’t have much space or can’t afford or handle large dogs, a Maltese, a Shih Tzu, a Cavalier, a Pomeranian, a Poodle, or a Corgi can be a great choice.

-Shih Tzu, Maltese, and Pomeranian dogs are so small that can be easily carried in a bag.
+Shih Tzu, Maltese, and Pomeranian dogs are so small that they can be easily carried in a bag.

 Seniors who prefer larger dogs should consider the Greyhound or the Beagle.
 Despite being a racing dog the activity of a Greyhound is not above average.
 It’s easy to handle and train.